-Full course description can be found in the Department of Economics section (page 27).

-Macroeconomics Foundations for Asset Prices

-ECON-UB 233 3 units.
-Full course description can be found in the Department of Economics section (page 27).

-Advanced Topics in Modern Macroeconomics

-ECON-UB 234 3 units.
-Full course description can be found in the Department of Economics section (page 27).

-Econometrics I

-ECON-GB 3351 3 units.
+ESSENTIAL COURSES Foundations of Finance FINC-UB 2 4 units.
+Fall, spring, and summer.
+Full course description can be found in the Department of Finance section (page 36).
+Corporate Finance FINC-UB 7 3 units.
+Fall, spring, and summer.
+Full course description can be found in the Department of Finance section (page 36).
+The Financial System MULT-UB 27 3 units.
+Full course description can be found in the Multidisciplinary Courses section (page 62).
+Advanced Topics in Modern Macroeconomics ECON-UB 234 3 units.
+Full course description can be found in the Department of Economics section (page 30).
+Econometrics I ECON-GB 3351 3 units.
 Prerequisite: Permission of instructor.
 This course focuses on the theory of estimation and inference in econometrics.
-It covers finite sample results for the classical linear model, as well as asymptotic results for single equation models.
-Topics include linear and nonlinear least squares, generalized least squares, panel data, instrumental variable techniques, and generalized method of moment esti- Design and Development of Web and Mobile Apps mation.
+It covers finite sample results for the classical linear model as well as asymptotic results for single equation models.
+Topics include linear and nonlinear least squares, generalized least squares, panel data, instrumental variable techniques, and generalized method of moment estimation.
 Heavy emphasis is placed on empirical application.

-INFO-UB 22 3 units.Full course description can be found in the Department of Information Systems section (page 39).

-Introduction to Programming and Data Science

-INFO-UB 23 3 units.

-Full course description can be found in the Department Information

-Systems section (page 39).

-Analytics and the Digital Economy INFO-UB 44 3 units.
-Full course description can be found in the Department of Information Systems section (page 39).
+Design & Development of Web & Mobile Apps INFO-UB 22 3 units.
+Full course description can be found in the Department of Computing & Data Science section (page 27).
+Introduction to Programming & Data Science INFO-UB 23 3 units.
+Full course description can be found in the Department of Computing & Data Science section (page 27).
+Analytics & the Digital Economy INFO-UB 44 3 units.
+Full course description can be found in the Department of Computing & Data Science section (page 27).
 Data Mining for Business Analytics INFO-UB 57 3 units.
-Full course description can be found in the Department of Information Systems section (page 39).
-Decision Models and Analytics MULT-UB 7 3 units.
-Full course description can be found in the Multidisciplinary Courses section (page 56).
-Decision Making Under Uncertainty MULT-UB 16 3 units.
-Full course description can be found in the Multidisciplinary Courses section (page 56).
-Trading Strategies and Systems MULT-UB 35 3 units.
-Full course description can be found in the Multidisciplinary Courses section (page 56).
+Full course description can be found in the Department of Computing & Data Science section (page 27).
+Decision Models & Analytics MULT-UB 7 3 units.
+Full course description can be found in the Multidisciplinary Courses section (page 62).
+Decision-Making Under Uncertainty MULT-UB 16 3 units.
+Full course description can be found in the Multidisciplinary Courses section (page 62).
+Trading Strategies & Systems MULT-UB 35 3 units.
+Full course description can be found in the Multidisciplinary Courses section (page 62).
 Forecasting Time Series Data STAT-UB 18 3 units.
-Full course description can be found in the Department of Statistics section (page 53).
+Full course description can be found in the Department of Statistics section (page 55).
 Introduction to Stochastic Processes STAT-UB 21 3 units.
-Full course description can be found in the Department of Statistics section (page 53).
+Full course description can be found in the Department of Statistics section (page 55).
 Analysis I MATH-UA 325 4 units.
-Full course description can be found on page 62.
+Full course description can be found on page 67.
 Stochastic Calculus MATH-GA 2902 4 units.
 Prerequisites: ECON-UA 6 and ECON-UA 20.
 This is a course on the mathematical analysis of stochastic processes.
-It uses some modern measure theoretic terminology but is not mathematically rigorous.
+It uses some modern measure theoretic terminology, but is not mathematically rigorous.
 The course begins with discrete probability and Markov Chains and then moves on to continuous time Brownian motion and diffusion processes.
 The bulk of the class is devoted to stochastic integration, the Ito calculus, and the relation between partial differential equations and diffusion processes.
 This course also discusses the derivation of diffusion models and approximations.
 Introduction to Computer Programming CSCI-UA 2 4 units.
 Prerequisite: Three years of high school mathematics or equivalent.
 No prior computing experience is assumed.
-This course serves as an introduction to the fundamentals of computer programming, which is the foundation of computer science.
+This course serves as an introduction to the fundamentals of computer programming which is the foundation of computer science.
 Students design, write, and debug computer programs.
 Introduction to Computer Science CSCI-UA 101 4 units.
 Fall and spring.
 Prerequisite: CSCI-UA 2.